adrianleb/sullivan/README.md

 - flex

 #### Spacing
-**requires sizes**
+**Requires sizes**

-mapping to margins and paddings according to passed in size values, for ease of use they are not namespaced by `spacing` but shorthanded based on their function:
+Mapping to margins and paddings according to passed in size values, for ease of use they are not namespaced by `spacing` but shorthanded based on their function:
 - `ma/pa`: Margin/Padding All (top, right, bottom, left)
 - `mv/pv`: Margin/Padding Vertical (top, bottom)